 After the verification process is complete, HABC will make a final determination of eligibility.
 This decision is based upon information provided by the family, the verification of the information by HABC, and the current eligibility criteria in effect.
-If the family is determined to be eligible, HABC will mail a notification of eligibilitynotify the applicant of the eligibility determination in writing and/or by phone call, inviting them to attend a mandatory voucher briefing.
+If the family is determined to be eligible, HABC will notify the applicant of the eligibility determination in writing and/or by phone call, inviting them to attend a mandatory voucher briefing.
 A briefing will be scheduled for the issuance of a voucher and orientation to the housing program.